infinum/eightshift-docs/website/docs/basics/block-manifest.md

 As described before we use `manifest.json` to share stuff across PHP / JS / SCSS so you can easily see its power.

-For example, you can use `manifest.json` to store SVG files that you will use on the frontend (PHP) and in the editor / backend (JS) files.
+For example, you can use `manifest.json` to store SVG files that you will use on the front-end (PHP) and in the editor / backend (JS) files.
 Or you can store block options so it is easier to find and add items.

 Let's see how you would share SVG icon across multiple languages: